 At Key-Whitman Eye Center, our goal is to provide exceptional eye care in a timely manner.
 We have implemented an appointment/cancellation policy which enables us to better utilize available appointments for our patients in need of eye care.

-To schedule an appointment by telephone, please call us at (888) 215-1999 or choose from one of our four locations.To request an appointment on-line please click here.
+To schedule an appointment by telephone, please call us at (888) 215-1999 or choose from one of our five locations.To request your comprehensive evaluation online please click here.

 Cancellations of Appointments